-Although there is no specific treatment for stroke, most dogs and cats tend to recover within a few weeks.
-However recovery may not be possible if the stroke has affected a vital part of the brain.
+Although there is no specific treatment for strokes in dogs and cats, most pets tend to recover within a few weeks.
+However, recovery may not be possible if the stroke has affected a vital part of the brain.
 The long-term outlook and chances of another stroke depend on what has caused the stroke and whether this can be treated.

 If you are concerned about the health of your pet you should contact your veterinary surgeon.